Algorithm LogbookAlgorithm Logbook

 Space

-This problem teaches you to track multiple states during a single traversal, a pattern that appears frequently in DSA.
-The key insight is that you don't need to sort โ one careful pass with well-maintained variables is enough.
-This single-pass thinking is essential for optimizing many array problems.
+This problem teaches you to track multiple states during a single traversal.
+The key insight: you don't need to sort.
+One careful O(N)O(N) pass with well-maintained variables is enough.